Locations:

 Prevention

 Unfortunately, researchers don’t have enough information about LCIS to recommend ways to prevent it.
-But there are steps you can take to reduce their risk for developing breast cancer:
+But there are steps you can take to reduce your risk:

 Outlook / Prognosis

-There are treatment options that might reduce the risk your LISC will become breast cancer.
-Talk to your healthcare provider about treatment options.
+That depends on your situation, including the type of LCIS that you have.
+If you wonder what to expect, ask your healthcare provider to explain what’s going on in your breast and your treatment options.
 Understanding your options will help you feel more confident about your plan for living with LCIS.

 Living With

-There’s a lot you can do to take care of yourself if you have LCIS:
+There’s a lot you can do to take care of yourself if you have LCIS, like eating well, getting regular exercise and avoiding beverages that contain alcohol.
+Here are some other suggestions:

 • Examine your breasts monthly.
-You might notice changes that have nothing to do with LCIS but could be signs of other conditions.
+You might notice changes that have nothing to do with LCIS but could be signs of issues.

-Lobular carcinoma in situ is a rare disease that increases your risk for developing breast cancer.
+Lobular carcinoma in situ is a rare condition that increases your risk of developing breast cancer.
 Understanding your risk and your options can help you feel more confident and in control of your situation.
-Start with asking the following questions:
+Here are some suggestions:

-• What is my risk for developing breast cancer?
+• What’s my risk of developing breast cancer?

 • What are my treatment options?